100 Mile Yard Sale will be held September 3 & 4, 2022

 Camdenton is an abundant community on the west side of the popular Lake of the Ozarks and the county seat.
 Entering Camdenton you’ll see businesses, restaurants, and motels lining the highway.
 A short detour north on Hwy 5 will take you to the Camdenton city park equip with a fabulous multi-pool aquatic center, playground, and sport courts.
 A detour south on Hwy 5 brings you to Orion Center, a science and creation expo center.
+Need gas, food, and a whole lot more?
+Visit Casey’s General Store before leaving town.
+One priceless gem for travelers is the Camdenton Chamber of Commerce located 739 W. US Hwy 54 in Camdenton.
 On Hwy 54, you can follow this scenic road from Camdenton, traveling near Ha Ha Tonka State Park, the castle built in the early 1900s by Robert Snyder.
 While crossing the bridge over Niangua Arm of the Lake of the Ozark behold the beautiful condominiums and houses that wrap around the lake.
-Old Kinderhook is a golf resort that has premiere accommodations and elegant dining, neighboring Windermere Baptist Conference Center has wide variety of events and year around accommodations for reunions, and if you want a unique dining experience take a break at Casa de Loco Winery boasting pizza from a fire brick oven or a beautiful location for a wedding.
+Old Kinderhook is a golf resort that has premiere accommodations and elegant dining.
 Traveling west you’ll run into a rural stretch through the town of Macks Creek.

 Old Town Café serves traditional American meals within a stones-throw from the highway and located across from the Bank of Macks Creek.

 Entering the City of Hermitage is home to Pomme de Terre Lake.
 A short detour at Hermitage on Route 254, follow the signs to the Pomme de Terre dam completed in 1961 and maintained by the U.S. Army Corp of Engineers.
 There are abundant activities around the river and lake—hiking, camping, fishing, swimming beaches, or explore the State Parks.
-City of Hermitage has several unique places wrapped around the square, like Lightfoot General Hardware, get a trim at the Hermitage Barber Shop, grab some tasty American food at the Hermitage Coffee Shop, visit the newly expanded Beyond Bargains Flea Market with nearly 100 booths.
-Need lake house insurance?
-Hickory County Farmers Mutual Insurance can take care of all your insurance needs.
-Payroll or taxes —see Ron Jenkins Accounting & Tax Preparation.
+You can’t miss all the new buildings out on display at 54 Buildings and More.
+They carry everything from animal houses to wooden furniture and portable buildings.
+The City of Hermitage has several unique places wrapped around the square, like Lightfoot General Hardware, get a trim at the Hermitage Barber Shop, visit the newly expanded Beyond Bargains Flea Market with nearly 100 booths.
+Need gas, food, and a whole lot more?
+Visit Casey’s General Store.
+The Oak Star Bank has many full-service convenient locations.
 Hermitage is the county seat and home to a historical courthouse, jail, and an old-fashion town square.
 They just don’t make them like they used to.
-Just across the Dam on Hwy 254 is the town of Galmey and home to a fourth generation automotive service shop - Cahow Automotive, operated by Dale Cahow.

-Next is the City of Wheatland, home to Lucas Oil Speedway—diamond of dirt tracks with Lake Lucas, the world’s largest lake exclusively created for boat racing.
-2014 LOS Schedule John F. Murphy Conservation Area, is a quiet stop for nature lovers, the caves are closed but primitive camping is allowed.
+Next is the City of Wheatland, home to Lucas Oil Speedway—diamond of dirt tracks.
+John F. Murphy Conservation Area, is a quiet stop for nature lovers, the caves are closed but primitive camping is allowed.
+Conveniently located at the junction of Hwy 54 & 83 is Casey’s General Store.
+Gynemia’s Flower Garden carries everything from flower arrangements to gifts.
+Highway 54 RV Park with large level sites is a great place to stay overnight.
 The Wheatland Motel is right along Route 54.
 It’s locally owned and offers clean, modern rooms.
-Buck’s Service Station, A Plus Glass, and Darby Motors are locally operated businesses offering vehicle repairs, windshield repair, and used car sales.
-Just a block off the highway in Wheatland (behind Darby Motors) is Settler’s Village and city park.
+Just a block off the highway in Wheatland is Settler’s Village and city park.
 Get out and stretch your legs at the park enjoying the rustic buildings and equipment of yesteryear.
-Just across from the Settler’s Village on Main is The Black Dog Trading Post & Thrift Store and Over and Above Flea Market.
-These two shops carry everything from used appliances and furniture to beautiful frame art owned by long time residents.

 After viewing the Wheatland farming prairie you’ll drive into the City of Weaubleau.
-Businesses like MFA Farmers Exchange, Chaney’s Tire & Lube, Our Kitchen Table—a restaurant serving traditional American food, newly remodeled modern-amenity eight cabins at Weaubleau Motel (est. 1940), and Candlelight Creations & Dick’s Wildroot Horseradish shop line the Weaubleau roadside.
+Grab some delicious food at Our Kitchen Table, newly remodeled modern-amenity eight cabins at Weaubleau Motel (est. 1940), and Candlelight Creations & Dick’s Wildroot Horseradish shop line the Weaubleau roadside.
 Dick’s Wildroot Horseradish is a local recipe created by Dick Thompson – try it in original, apricot, & cranberry along with spices and dip mixes!
+Want to try the best burgers with daily special visit Our Kitchen Table before rolling out of town.
 Three historic buildings on the south side of the town burnt in January 2013.
 Many years ago, Weaubleau had a bustling rail service that transported many agriculture products into the area see the history page for more.
 The Weaubleau train depot has been demolished along with tracks.
 On April 28, 2013 Friends of Weaubleau Park completed a major playground project, revealing a new farm play set.